-Homelessness.
+Homelessness

-As a school we recognise that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+We recognise that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The impact of losing a place of safety and security can affect a child's behaviour and attachments.

-In line with the Homelessness Reduction Act 2017 this school will promote links into the Local Housing Authority for the parent or care giver in order to raise/progress concerns at the earliest opportunity.
+In line with the Homelessness Reduction Act 2017, this school will promote links into the Local Housing Authority for the parent or care giver in order to raise/progress concerns at the earliest opportunity.

-We recognises that whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.
+We recognise that whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.

-Children & the Court System
+Children and the Court System

-As a school we recognise that children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+We recognise that children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 We know that this can be a stressful experience and therefore the school will aim to support children through this process.

 Along with pastoral support, the school will use age-appropriate materials published by HM Courts and Tribunals Services (2017) that explain to children what it means to be a witness, how to give evidence and the help they can access.
+Improving support for children going to court as well as witnesses